 Basically, we had no test/validation pipeline, and our QA was overwhelmed with just finding game-breaking bugs.
 We had no overall narrative plan or test plan, and it’s only at the last minute that anyone even managed to play the whole game the whole way through.

-If something was “cut” it was just because we forgot to add it in.
+If something was “cut” it was just because we forgot to add its trigger in.

 Most of what went missing was just fun stuff scripted to a bunch of the inventory items, where said items were never given to the player.
 There’s also an entire scene that’s not reachable, and an unlockable artwork that never got its trigger placed into a level.